Sometimes the words we use are like the clothes we put on. Like our wardrobe.

 Unfortunately, when using English as a second language things are not always so simple.
 This is especially true for speakers of Romance languages (Spanish, Portuguese, French, Italian) who tend to use the familiar "latin-based" words in any given situation.
 Well, as it happens, those sound formal in English.
 Whereas, the "anglo saxon" words usually sound more common and relaxed.

-To provide some insight, here are ten formal words and their informal (or more relaxed) counterparts used in context so it makes more sense.
+informal (or more relaxed) counterparts used in context so it makes more sense.

 - This plan is convenient = This plan works for me.